mherling/DistrictHeatSim/README.md

 Net generation in QGIS

 To run this project, a QGIS installation is needed.
 This project was created in QGIS 3.34.0.
 When opening the QGIS-file with all files in one folder, the output of "net_generation_functions.py" and "net_generation_qgis_ETRS89_MST.py" will be already there.
 Alternatively you can open a new QGIS file.
 In this case, some things still have to be done manually.
 First of, change the crs (coordinate reference system) to EPSG:25833.
 Install the QuickOSM plugin.
 Import a street-layer with QuickOSM.
-For this project, I downloaded the key "highway" with the values "primary", "secondary", "tertiary" and "residential in Zittau.
+For this project, I downloaded the key "highway" with the values "primary", "secondary", "tertiary" and "residential" in "Zittau".
 After that, the python file "net_generation_qgis_ETRS89_MST.py" can be run. "net_generation_qgis_ETRS89_MST.py" calls functions from "net_generation_functions.py".
 Note, that due to system specific file paths, some of them might have to be changed.

 Net calculation and optimization